Workflow for Make to Order

 Note that you can create a Manufacturing Order for each product on required by a Sales Order separately by opening the Sales Order and clicking on "Make to order" at the end of the specific Sales Order line.

 Manufacturing Orders will be added to the "Schedule" in the "Make" screen.
-This is the production schedule for your workshop, listing all Manufacturing Orders for products that need to be made.
+This is the production schedule for your product-making business, listing all Manufacturing Orders for products that need to be made.
 You can drag-and-drop orders to change production priorities.
 Read more about Using the Schedule.

 A Manufacturing Order created via the "Make to order" button in the "Sell" screen will be automatically linked to the related Sales Order.
 This means that the priority of orders is also linked between the "Sell" and "Make" screens.
 When you drag-and-drop Sales Orders to change the priority, then the priority of linked Manufacturing Orders in the "Schedule" will be updated accordingly, and vice versa.